10 Things to See and Do in Budapest As a Solo Traveler

 The baths can be accessed all year round, and are set to a toasty 100(ish) degrees, meaning you can visit even if it’s snowing out!
 The three main thermal baths are Király Thermal Bath, Széchenyi Thermal Bath, and Gellért Thermal Bath.
 Out of the three main thermal baths, Széchenyi is the most famous and is the largest medicinal bath in all of Europe.

-6. View Budapest from Above; Hike Gellért Hill
+6. View Budapest from Gellért Hill

 Gellert Hill - Budapest